ReinoutWW/EF-SqlConnection-DataScience-Alaysis/README.md

    streamlit run QueryPerfDashboard.py
    ```
 4. Open the application in your browser at the URL displayed in the terminal, typically `http://localhost:8501.`
 5. Upload a `JSON` or `JSONL` metrics file.
 Select numeric columns for PCA and clustering, choose your clustering algorithm, and explore the various plots.
+There's a `example-dataset.jsonl` included in the repository to play around with dummy data.

 # Example Usage